 The Greek word used for this phrase is ‘elpizo’ BLB translated this to mean ‘to wait for salvation with full joy and full confidence.’
 To have faith is to believe with assured trust and confidence that Jesus is coming back, with full joy and confidence as we wait for him.
 This fits in with the context of the gospel.
 The gospel is God’s message to the world that he has come to redeem us through Jesus, and that He will come back again to take us to where He is (John 14: 1-6).
 This is the beautiful truth of the gospel and our faith in Jesus Christ.

 The Greek word tells us that we are to wait for salvation with FULL JOY and FULL confidence.
 Not only should we be confident in this truth, but we should be joyful in it, and be full of joy.
-This is what got the disciples through many years of persecution and torture.
-Their faith gave them joy which could never be taken away by physical pain.
+This is how the disciples got through many years of persecution and torture.
+Their faith gave them a joy that could never be taken away by physical pain.
 (Acts 5:41)

 Faith is evidence, which in Greek is ‘elegchos’.
 It means proof by which something is tested.
 This means that our confidence and our conviction of the truth that Jesus will come back again will be tested.
 Real faith is more than words, the bible teaches us that faith without works is dead.
 You cannot say you have faith in Jesus and yet, you never tell people about him or follow his instructions, that isn’t faith (James 2: 14 – 2).
 James 2:14 says ‘What good is it, dear brothers and sisters if you say you have but don’t show it by your actions?
 Can that faith save anyone?’